Electrical HAZOP

 Use of Guidewords in Electrical Context

-Guidewords such as “No,” “More,” “Less,” “Reverse,” and “Other Than” are applied to electrical parameters to identify deviations.
+Standard HAZOP guidewords such as “No,” “More,” “Less,” “Reverse,” “As well as,” and “Other than” are applied to electrical parameters to systematically identify potential deviations.
+This structured brainstorming approach ensures that even rare or unexpected failure modes are captured during the study.

 Electrical HAZOP Team and Roles